chen369/OpenIG-SampleCompany/README.md

 OpenIG Use Cases testing:
 =========================
 1. OpenIG-OpenAM PEP for web applications:
-   * Minimal version -
-   Ensure '01-pep-employees-minimal.json' is deployed on OpenIG1.
-You may disable '01-pep-employees-exclusions.json' and '01-pep-employees-extended.json' by suffixing these files by '.disabled. <br />
+   * Minimal - Ensure '02-pep-employees-minimal.json' is deployed on OpenIG1.
+Following files needs to be disabled: '05-pep-employees-extended.json' , '03-pep-employees-exclusions.json', 04-pep-employees-logout.json'.
+This can be done by suffixing these files by '.disabled.'
+Such as '01-pep-employees-logout.json.disabled' <br />
-     Navigate to EmployeeApp URL via OpenIG
+     Navigate to EmployeeApp URL via OpenIG.
+Test: Login using emp1 account.
+   * URL Exclusions - Enable '03-pep-employees-exclusions.json' by removing '.disabled' suffix.
+This will remove specified URL from policy evaluations.
-   * Extended version -
+   * Extended - Disable '02-pep-employees-minimal.json' and enable '05-pep-employees-extended.json' , '03-pep-employees-exclusions.json', 04-pep-employees-logout.json'.
+     Navigate to EmployeeApp URL via OpenIG.
+Test: Login using emp1 account, Logout, Access denied check using cont1 account.
 2. OpenIG-OpenAM PEP for REST APIs
 3. OpenIG-OAuth2 RS
 4. OpenIG-SAML SP